Falkes de Bréauté: Early life

 De Bréauté was of obscure Norman parentage, and has been described as the illegitimate child of a Norman knight and a concubine, possibly a knightly family from the village of Bréauté in Normandy.
-Most chroniclers, however, describe him as from common stock, and he was often referred to only by his first name, which was said to be derived from the scythe he had once used to murder someone, as a sign of contempt.
+Most chroniclers, however, describe him as from common stock, and he was often referred to only by his first name, which was said to be derived from the scythe ("faux" in modern French) he had once used to murder someone, as a sign of contempt.